awsdocs/aws-cloudtrail-user-guide/doc_source/creating-an-organizational-trail-in-the-console.md

       To exclude high\-volume events like `Encrypt`, `Decrypt`, and `GenerateDataKey`, but still log relevant events such as `Disable`, `Delete` and `ScheduleKey`, choose to log **Write** management events, and clear the check box for **Exclude AWS KMS events**\.

+   1. Choose **Exclude Amazon RDS Data API events** to filter Amazon Relational Database Service Data API events out of your trail\.
+The default setting is to include all Amazon RDS Data API events\.
+For more information about Amazon RDS Data API events, see [Logging Data API calls with AWS CloudTrail](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/logging-using-cloudtrail-data-api.html) in the *Amazon RDS User Guide for Aurora*\.

-1. For **Data events**, you can specify logging data events for Amazon S3 buckets, AWS Lambda functions, Amazon DynamoDB tables, or a combination of these resource types\.
+1. For **Data events**, you can specify logging data events for Amazon S3 buckets, AWS Lambda functions, Amazon DynamoDB tables, or multiple other resource types\.
 By default, trails don't log data events\.
 Additional charges apply for logging data events\.
 For more information, see [Data events](logging-data-events-with-cloudtrail.md#logging-data-events)\.
 For CloudTrail pricing, see [AWS CloudTrail Pricing](https://aws.amazon.com/cloudtrail/pricing/)\.
 **Note**
 More data event types are available if you use advanced event selectors\.
 If you have opted in to use advanced event selectors, follow steps in [Creating a trail in the console \(advanced event selectors\)](cloudtrail-create-a-trail-using-the-console-first-time.md#creating-a-trail-in-the-console-adv) to configure data event logging on your trail\.